Plutonomicon/plutarch-plutus/docs/TYPES.md

 To add an `a` to the `PDataRecord` term, you must have a `PAsData a`.
 The other type variable of interest, is `label`.
 This is just the name of the field you're adding.
 You can either use type application to specify the field, or use a type annotation, or let GHC match up the types.

-Here's how you'd build a `PDataRecord` with two integer fields, one is named `foo`, the other is named `bar`-
+Here's how you'd build a `PDataRecord` with two integer fields, one is named `foo`, the other is named `bar`:

 ```hs
 test ::
 test = pdcons @"foo" @PInteger # 7 #$ pdcons @"bar" @PInteger # 42 # pnil
 ```

 `PDataSum` on the other hand, is more "free-standing".
-In particular, the following type-
+In particular, the following type:

 ```hs
 PDataSum